 One of the first things you will want to address when learning how to play golf is your grip.
 A majority of people grip their club too tightly, hoping that this will help them hit the ball further.
 Rather that doing that, apply a gentle yet firm grip.
 Hold the club like you would hurt a hamster, strong enough to hold it, light enough that you won't crush it.

 Wiggling your toes will help to get a better sense of your posture as you prepare to swing your golf club.
-If your feet are easy to move, you're leaning too far from the ball.
-You should attempt to lessen your forward lean and allow your feet to move only slightly in either direction without notice.
+Your feet should have restricted movement to ensure you are leaning properly.
+When preparing to swing, lean in just enough for you to be able to move a little.

-When you putt, have your left hand in front of the ball.
-Maintain this position while you complete your swing.
+During a putt, position your left hand so that it's in front of the ball when you address it.
+Maintain this position as you follow through with your swing.
 If you do not incorporate this technique, you run the risk of having the ball bounce off of the club, greatly reducing your chances for an accurate putt.